mviereck/x11docker/README.md

    - No obliging dependencies on host beside X and Docker.
 Recommended: `xpra` and `Xephyr`.
    - No dependencies inside of Docker images except for some optional features.
  - [Optional features](#options):
-   - [Persistent data storage](#shared-folders-and-home-in-container) with shared host folders and a persistant `HOME` in container.
+   - [Persistent data storage](#shared-folders-and-home-in-container) with shared host folders and a persistent `HOME` in container.
    - [Sound](#sound) with Pulseaudio or ALSA.
    - [Hardware acceleration](#hardware-acceleration) for OpenGL.
    - [Clipboard](#clipboard) sharing.